Once you have passed the Level I exam, you will receive a digital badge validating your accomplishment. After Level II, you’ll receive a new badge.

 You will receive an email allowing you to claim your badge by creating an account, which is as easy as providing your name, email, and country.

-By logging in to your Acclaim account and clicking “Share” under your FSA badge, you can share your badge via:
+By logging into your Credly account and clicking “Share” under your FSA badge, you can share your badge via:

 - And more

-No. You can use Acclaim to manage and share your FSA badges for free.
+No. You can use Credly to manage and share your FSA badges for free.

 After passing the FSA Level I exam, test takers earn the FSA Credential Level II Candidate badge (above).